juliogomez/prometheus_grafana/README.md

 The same way you did in the previous step, please go to Prometheus web interface (**9090** link on top of the PWD screen), check that the configuration looks correct, and the targets are all 'UP' (1x Prometheus, 5x cAdvisor, 5x node-exporter, 1x Postgres, 3x Traefik instances).
 In the 'Graph' section you will find more available metrics in the drop-down menu.

 Additionally you can now check Grafana web interface, available via the new **3000** link in the top part of the PWD screen.
 Click on it and login with admin/admin.
 Then click on the icon situated on the top left and choose 'Dashboards' - 'Import'.
-Under 'Grafana.com Dashboard' type the number of one of the available templates: for example 609.
+Under 'Grafana.com Dashboard' type the number of one of the available templates: for example 609, and 'Load'.
 Under 'Options' click on 'Select a Prometheus data source' and choose 'Prometheus'.
 For both 'ElasticSearch' drop-down menus select 'Alerts'.
 Click on 'Import' and you will start seeing your new dashboard.
 On the top right click on 'Last 24 hours' and choose 'Last 15 minutes'.

 **Congrats!!!** Now you have a beautiful Grafana dashboard that dynamically shows useful live information on multiple container and node metrics!

-You may import another example dashboard template, for example number 893, by following the same procedure.
+Bonus points: you may import another example dashboard template, for example number 893, by following the same procedure.